KanBo uses a form of digital Kanban

 3. Creating a board

 3. Now it is time to breathe some life into your board.
-Click on the square of the freshly created board in order to enter it.
+Click on the square tile of the freshly created board in order to enter it.
 It already contains three standard lists.
-You can rename lists (just click their name on the headers), you can create new ones and you can move them per drag&drop by holding the headers.
+You can rename lists and add descriptions to them (just click their name on the headers), you can create new ones and you can move them per drag&drop by holding the headers.

 4. Now add your first card to a list.
 Click “+“ in any list, give your card an appropriate name and click “Add“ or press „Enter“ on your keyboard.
 Cards can be moved per drag&drop between lists too.